jucbca/SWP-data_analysis/README.md

 # SWP-data_analysis
-This is a process for standardizing the phenotyping of wound-induced electric signals in Arabidopsis thaliana.
+This process standardizes the phenotyping of wound-induced electric signalin in Arabidopsis thaliana plants.

 The 3D printable parts (WoundingTeeth.stl) standardize the wounding stimulus, providing high response triggering ratio.